 And it extends, importantly, throughout Shopping Life® in the retail store.
 Here is what we’ve seen:

 - Retail wellness clinics get a makeover.
-In the new WSL podcast with Walmart’s Matt Parry, Senior Director of Customer Experience for health and wellness, he reveals how Walmart will continue to disrupt wellness by expanding its new health format to more locations, including inner cities, and deliver on the 3 Cs of wellness: Cost, Care, and Convenience.
+In the new WSL podcast with Walmart’s Matt Parry, former Senior Director of Customer Experience for health and wellness, he reveals how Walmart will continue to disrupt wellness by expanding its new health format to more locations, including inner cities, and deliver on the 3 Cs of wellness: Cost, Care, and Convenience.
 The drug chains also will dedicate more space for wellness.
 Walgreens plans to open as many as 700 primary care clinics in a deal with VillageMD; and CVS expects to operate 1,500 HealthHubs by the end of 2021.

 - A new shopping lifestyle.
 Stress has been the No .1 obstacle to good health since we began tracking it in 2014.
 By 2019, shoppers were reducing stress by taking back time spent shopping.
 In-store trips were down, and digital services that make shopping faster and easier were on the rise.
 Now, thanks to the pandemic, stores are closing earlier to sanitize, limiting early hours to senior citizens and changing the clock for shopping.